Blog / Account takeover , Fraud analytics , Payment fraud

 • Working with your payment service provider to introduce card fingerprinting

-• Using machine learning to predict fraud patterns in a digital wallet transaction
+• Using machine learning to identify unusual patterns in a digital wallet transaction

-Reach out to our team for more information on how you can identify and tackle digital wallet fraud.
+Reach out to Ravelin's team of fraud experts for a friendly chat on tackling digital wallet fraud.

 Related content